itrazia/coursera-getdata/CodeBook.md

 # run_analysis.R

-The script is parititioned into functions such that each one performs one of the steps described above.
-To run overall preprocessing call `clean.data` function.
+The script is parititioned into functions such that each function performs one of the steps described above.
+To run whole cleaning procedure, call `clean.data` function.
 The script also assumes that `plyr` library is already installed.

 # The original data set